GoogleCloudPlatform/cloud-shell-tutorials/ml/cloud-vision-nl-translate/tutorial.md

 the  [`TEXT_DETECTION`](https://cloud.google.com/vision/docs/ocr) feature of the Vision API.
 This will run optical character recognition (OCR) on the image to extract text.

 Bring up the `ocr-request.json` file
-`walkthrough editor-open-file "cloud-shell-tutorials/ml/cloud-vision-nl-translate/ocr-request.json" "in the text editor"`.
+<walkthrough-editor-open-file filePath="cloud-shell-tutorials/ml/cloud-vision-nl-translate/ocr-request.json" text="in the text editor"></walkthrough-editor-open-file><walkthrough-alt>in the text editor</walkthrough-alt>.

 It contains the following request: